 This past Friday, I put out an invitation on Facebook for you to ask me any party questions.
 Want to know how to recreate something you’ve seen on Pinterest?
 Stumped for a party idea?
 Ask me!
 I’ve gotten some great questions, so as long you all keep them coming, I’ll answer your questions each Monday.
+Today, we’re talking about Jellyfish Under the Sea Birthday Party Ideas.

 Today’s question comes from Ashley, Zane’s mom.

 I’m thinking about doing a jellyfish party for my lil man’s first birthday.
 Silly story: when he was born he had/still has squishy checks.
 In Finding Nemo, Dori says to the jellyfish, “I shall call you squishy, and you shall be mine, and you shall be my squishy.”
 This I how/why we refer to him this way, his squishy cheeks.
-So I’d like to do a ocean themed party with an emphasis on jellyfish and incorporate that phrase.
+So I’d like to do an ocean themed party with an emphasis on jellyfish and incorporate that phrase.
 Any suggestions?

 If you don’t recall that bit of the movie: here a link